UAS / Drone Flying Information & Notification

 Note: It is recommended that no UAS operate on the immediate airport property.
 Should the UAS operator desire to operate on the airport property, the operator is required to contact Red Wing Airport Operations during regular business hours at 715-594-3701.

-There are three ways to comply with the FAA regulations of notifying the airport prior to drone flights.
+There are two ways to comply with the FAA regulations of notifying the airport prior to drone flights.

 - Call Red Wing Airport operations directly during regular business hours at 715-594-3701.